TomasHubelbauer/hubelbauer.net/README.md

 ### Add a workflow to check the landing page returns a 200

 This will reveal any errors in the GitHub Pages setup.

-### Remove `posts` and make all content on the site be based on submodules

-Now that I finally got this working let's make use of it.
-It makes it so that each piece of content has its own Git history but at the same time it is easy to pull the content onto the site without copying it over into the repository here or anything like that.
-The GitHub web UI actually makes Git Modules really nice as virtual folders.